CaptainJack2491/cn5000_group/tutor's_remarks.md

    3. How to do this?
       1. set a specific time before when the notifications go to the members.
       2. set the notifications every day around the time the member visits the gym.

+      #  Ids' Keys :-
+1. clint_id - first two degits starting from right .
+2. membership_id - first two degits starting from right where third degit from right is 1.
+3. Discount_id - fifth digit from right  starting form 6 ending at 9.
+4. facilities_id  - fifth digit from right  starting form 1 ending at 5.
+5. staff_Id  - third and forth digits starting from right.
+6. fitness_classes - seventh and eighth digit starting from right.